SHARANTANGEDA/SheetsSync/Readme.md

 `npm start`
 4. On running the above command a client with `http://localhost:3000`

-## Steps to Run the Dropwizard Service
-1. Create google service account and add credentials to `src/main/resources/credentials.json`
-2. Now in project home directory run
-`./gradlew run`
-3. The above command will launch the server `http://localhost:8000/api/enter`

 ##### _Now the React Client will fetch the required data and is connected to the server_

-#### Structured Sync was removed to avoid SQL Injection attacks, and avoid failure when google sheet schema is changed
+Structured Sync was removed to avoid SQL Injection attacks, and avoid failure when google sheet schema is changed

 ## For Collaborators
 This is created using the following stack